Health & Wellness

 We'll walk you through a step-by-step guide

 While giving your pup head scratches, you may be curious enough to check out the inside of their ears.
-A healthy dog ear is typically dry, smooth, a pale pink color and has a small amount of ear wax, according to Dr. Aliya McCullough, Fetch by The Dodo's on-staff vet.
+A healthy dog ear is typically dry, smooth, a pale pink color and has a small amount of ear wax, according to Dr. Aliya McCullough, Fetch's on-staff veterinarian.
 If your dog’s ears look like this, don’t worry about cleaning them.
 However, if you spot a lot of ear wax, or if your dog has been diagnosed with an ear infection, it's probably time for a proper cleaning.

 “It isn’t always necessary to clean a pet’s ears.
 In fact, when it comes to healthy ears, less is more,” Dr. McCullough told The Dig.
 “Healthy dog ears have good bacteria and yeast that exist in a delicate balance.
 Cleaning your pet’s ears too frequently can disturb this balance and lead to irritation and infection.”

 The first step in cleaning a dog’s ears is determining if it’s actually necessary.
 Your vet may recommend that you regularly clean your dog’s ears if they have excessive wax or have been diagnosed with an ear infection (ear inflammation caused by excessive bacteria, yeast or both).

 “In most cases, ear cleaning is part of the treatment regimen for ear infections because removing waxy buildup and discharge gives the ear medication better access to start doing its job,” Dr. McCullough said.

 If you think your dog is struggling with an ear infection, Dr. McCullough said to look out for these signs: